-First step in creating a new computed variable is to determine the meta data.
+The first step in creating a new computed variable is to determine the metadata.
 This is done in the first tab Define answers.
 Here you give your new variable a unique code and a report text that will be the name of the variable.
 You have the option to choose between a number of different variable types for your new variable.
-The categorised types with answer alternatives and the ones without answers.
+The categorized types with answer alternatives and the ones without answers.

-- Each computed variable need a unique code and a report text that will be the name of the variable.
+- Each computed variable needs a unique code and a report text that will be the name of the variable.

 - Select a variable type for your new variable.